ArtifexSoftware/ghostpdl/win32/ReadMe.txt

 Later versions of Visual Studio should import the Solution/Project files without any problems.
 When you first open the file, a wizard should allow you to convert to the latest version.
 No manual editing should be required.

+At the time of writing VS2010 has just been released; it appears to import and build the project files quite happily (with a few warnings that can safely be ignored).
+The one problem is with the 'Clean' build options; due to a bug in the initial release of VS2010 the environment is not set up correctly, so nmake cannot be found.
+Microsoft have acknowledged the bug and stated that it will be fixed in the next release (presumably the next service pack).

+There are 3 possible workarounds:

+ * Most people use 'Clean' just so they can then do 'Build' and get a clean build.
+Instead use 'Rebuild', which does exactly that but in one step.

+ * Copy nmake.exe to somewhere on your PATH.
+It can be found in:

+    C:\Program Files\Microsoft Visual Studio 10.0\VC\bin

+   (or alternatively, set that directory to be on your PATH, though beware this hasn't been tested and may cause problems with other compilation environments).

+ * Change the project 'Clean' command lines to include an explicit path for nmake.